Southlander in Florida describes impact of 'storm of the century'

 Former Southlander Kelsey Roemhildt and husband Daniel have been bunkered down in their Tampa home while Hurricane Milton passes by.
 PHOTO: SUPPLIED

-A Southlander caught in the crosshairs of Hurricane Milton has described it as more powerful than any weather event she has ever experienced.
+Ms Roemhildt earlier described the storm as more powerful than any weather event she had ever experienced.

-Speaking to the Otago Daily Times while sheltering in her closet in Tampa, Florida, Kelsey Roemhildt described what it was like being in the middle of what United States President Joe Biden called "the storm of the century".
+Speaking to the Otago Daily Times while sheltering in her closet in Tampa, Florida, she described what it was like being in the middle of what United States President Joe Biden called "the storm of the century".

 Ms Roemhildt, who grew up in Invercargill and Gore, said she and her husband Daniel lived 20 minutes out of Tampa City and lost power to their home about 7pm local time yesterday.